takekazuomi/posh-direnv/README.rst

 Note
 ====
-1. It does not support unload.
-Please note that changes to environment variables are cumulative.
-2. ".psdirenv" is executed unconditionally.
+1. ".psdirenv" is executed unconditionally.
 Please be aware that it may contain malicious code.
 Basically it is recommended not to put it in the public repository such as github.